-A healthy version of the super popular Otter Pop that kids love to eat on hot Summer days
+Try this healthy, real-fruit version of the super-popular Otter Pop that kids love to eat on hot summer days.

 Why Make Your Own Otter Pops

-Zipsicles are a refillable otter pop container, are BPA-free, and also recyclable!
-It’s so great because you can make whatever kind of healthy Otter Pop you want.
+Zipsicles are a refillable otter pop container that’s BPA-free, and also recyclable!
+It’s basically a Zip-top bag that comes in a tall, skinny shape.
+It’s perfect because it’s so customizable.
+You can make whatever kind of healthy Otter Pop you want!
 They have tons of yummy and healthy recipes on their website.
-We made 2 different kinds and they both turned out great!
-(Recipes at the bottom of the post)
+We made two different kinds (recipes at the bottom of the post!) and they both turned out great.

 How to Make Healthy Otter Pops

-To make these, all we did was combine our ingredients in a blender.
-Then you use a funnel or some kind of narrow pitcher to pour your mixture into each bag, and freeze!
-So easy.
+To make these, all you need to do is combine your ingredients in a blender.
+Then use a funnel or some kind of narrow pitcher to pour your mixture into each bag, and freeze!
+We did find it was possible to fill the pouches straight from the blender using a steady hand.
+But if you want a zero-spills experience, a small funnel helps.

 - 1 c filling = 3 Zipzicle™ ice-pops